john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

                      eachindex(input))
 ```

 From there, I thought it would be arbitrary to simply use the `triangles()` function from `Graphs.jl` to grab these values.
 Unfortunately, `triangles(g, v)` returns the **number** of triangles that `v` is a part of, but it doesn't tell us what these triangles are.
 So in the example input, there is a triangle `tc,td,wh` that contains two potential values that start with the letter `t`.
-Calling `triangles` on each node in the graph that starts with the letter `t` will double count this specific triangle, and I couldn't figure out a way to filter it out.
+Calling `triangles` on each node in the graph that starts with the letter `t` will double count this specific triangle, and I couldn't figure out a way to filter to each unique triangle with the function.

 I would up instead just looking at the immediate neighbors of each point that started with the letter `t`, then checking the immediate neighbors of those points to see if they were connected.
 I did this as a `Set()` to handle triangles with multiple `t` computers, as illustrated above.